tasket/wyng-backup/README.md

 ```

-Alternately, using `delete --clean --all` will remove all Wyng metadata from the local system, including
+Alternately, using `delete --clean --all` will remove all known Wyng metadata from the local system,
-snapshots from any Wyng archive (not just the currently configured archive).
+including any snapshots from the `--local` path.

 #### rename
 ```